1963 National Soccer League

-Toronto Ukraina beat Toronto Hakoah in the NSL play-offs finals.
+Toronto Ukraina beat Toronto Hakoah in the NSL play-offs finals to win the O’Keefe Trophy.
 Ukraina took the best-of-three series in two successive game.
 They won the opening game 2-0.
 In the second game they won 3-2 with Fred Patterson, Leo Dowhaluk and John Ihnatovych scoring the goals for Ukraina.

 After the season it was rumoured that the league could lose possession of Stanley Park as they were struggling with huge debts.
 It was even a big question if there would even be a 1964 season with talks of the ECPSL creating a second division to accommodate more teams.
 Toronto Ukraina applied for a place in the ECPSL but were turned down.

 After the season Hakoah dropped out from the NSL and tried to join the ECPSL.
 Instead they ended up playing the 1964 season in the Ontario Soccer League and in the 1965 they rejoined the National Soccer League.
 Estonia also dropped out of the league and joined the Ontario Soccer League.

 Hakoah won the best-of-three series in two straight games